Fred-org/FRED-docs/source/Control/Input Parameters.rst

 Input structure
 ------------------------------------------------------

-The order of input lines is usually not important, with the exception of directives parsed by the delivery manager.
+The order of input lines is usually unimportant, except for directives the delivery manager parses.
 It is possible to split an input file into many files with the directive:

 .. code-block:: python